tc39/proposal-source-phase-imports/README.md

 ### Other Module Types

 Other module types may define their own host reflections.
-Alternatively they may throw if there is no suitable reflection available.
+A module reflection may fail during the linking phase if it depends on a reflected import that the host cannot satisfy for lack of an available reflection for the corresponding module type.

 ## Security Benefits

-The ability to relate a script or module to how it was obtained is an important security property on the web and other JS runtimes.
-[CSP][] is the most well-known web platform feature that allows you to limit the capabilities the platform grants to a given site.
+Tracking the origins of a scripts or modules is important for protecting programs from cross-site scripting attacks, for example using [Content Security Policies][CSP].

 A common use is to disallow dynamic code generation means like `eval`.
-Wasm compilation is unfortunatly completly dynamic right now (manual network fetch + compile), so Wasm unconditionally requires a `script-src: unsafe-wasm-eval` CSP attribute.
+Wasm compilation is unfortunately completly dynamic right now (manual network fetch + compile), so Wasm unconditionally requires a `script-src: unsafe-wasm-eval` CSP attribute.